shubhamb-1/bigram-model/README.md

 # Bigram Model for Character Prediction

 ## Introduction
-This project implements a Bigram Model for predicting the next character in a sequence, based on the last character, using a list of names.
-It's designed to demonstrate the basics of probabilistic language models in natural language processing.
+This project implements a Bigram Model with and Without Neural Networks for predicting the next character in a sequence, based on the last character, using a list of names.
+It's designed to demonstrate the basics of probabilistic language models in natural language processing and Neural Networks.

 ## Features
 - Implementation of a Bigram Model using a 27x27 tensor array to store character occurrences.